DigitalCampus/oppia-docs/technical/data-structure/index.rst

 OppiaMobile Server Data Structure
 =====================================

-The basic data structure (entity relationshop diagram) of the OppiaMobile server database is shown in the diagram below (click to view a larger version):
+The basic data structure (entity relationship diagram) of the OppiaMobile server database is shown in the diagram below:

 .. image::  images/oppia-erd-basic-2020-05-26.png
-   :target: images/oppia-erd-basic-2020-05-26.png

 .. note::